planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

  NO:			stem cell **develops-into** differentiated cell   (not all stem cells develop into anything)

-> has-part and develops-into makes relatioship managment more difficult.
-Imagine that every time you add a new term that is part-of some structure, you need to remember what that structure is, and go find it to add new has-part relationships.
-Using part-of makes it so you only have to edit the new term you are adding.
-Adding all the structures that it is part of.
+> using 'has-part' and 'develops-into' makes relationship management more difficult.
+Imagine that every time you add a new term that you need to systematically determine every structure that 'has-part' this new term, edit each of these terms with a new 'has-part' relationship.
+Using 'part-of' makes it so you only have to edit the single new term.
+Less chance of human error.

 __Software:__
    OLS and a google sheet to record RO term of interest